cypress-io/cypress-documentation/source/api/commands/screenshot.md

 ---

-Take a screenshot of the application under test and, optionally, the Cypress Command Log.
+Take a screenshot of the application under test and, optionally, the {% url "Cypress Command Log" test-runner#Command-Log %}.

 # Syntax